sanctumos/cochlea/docs/environment.md

 # Environment Configuration Guide

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-This guide explains all the environment variables and configuration options available for the Letta Voice project.
+This guide explains all the environment variables and configuration options available for Sanctum Cochlea.

 ## Environment File Setup